BrayEngineering/Centaurus-Mark1-Robot/README.md

 ## Build Process

+The chassis for Centaurus (Mark 1) was constructed from wood rather than 3D-printed parts.
+At the time of the build, a 3D printer was not available, so the frame was designed and assembled using wooden boards and basic tools.

+The wooden structure provides a durable mounting platform for the Arduino Uno, motor driver, sensors, and battery while also leaving enough internal space for wiring and LED installation.
+Using wood allowed the robot to be built using readily available materials while still maintaining structural stability for the motors and electronics.

 <img src="https://github.com/user-attachments/assets/a4a6e048-7664-4c7a-956b-738e04c98a68" width="500">

 ---

 ## Hardware Used

 - Arduino Uno
 - Ultrasonic sensor
 - DC motors
 - H-bridge motor driver
 - IR remote receiver
 - LEDs and shift register
 - 9V battery

 ---